super211/db_spring-boot-samples/spring-boot-mysql-jpa-hibernate/readme.md

     * `/user/delete?id=[id]`: delete the user with the passed id.
     * `/user/get-by-email?email=[email]`: retrieve the id for the user with the passed email address.
+    * http://localhost:8080/select/find : to test retrieve data by using @Query

 ### Build and run